 For instance, an employee who lost his thumb in a work-related accident is presumed totally incapacitated for a maximum period of 65 weeks, whereas an employee who lost the use of his arm or required amputation as a result of a work-related injury is considered totally incapacitated for a maximum period of 265 weeks.
 During these periods of incapacity, a worker is entitled to two-thirds of his gross salary.

-ME Workers Compensation Lawyers
+Maine Workers Compensation Lawyers

 Workers’ compensation law can be complex and frustrating, especially in the aftermath of a serious workplace injury.
 At Hardy, Wolf & Downing, our Maine personal injury attorneys can put our decades’ of combined experience to work for you – providing prompt responses to questions, aggressive representation, and compassionate counsel.